 Understand That Customer Service is Evolving to Customer Experience

-In 2020, there is no shortage of other brands or businesses doing what you’re doing, and offering the exact same products you are offering.
+There is no shortage of other brands or businesses doing what you’re doing, and offering the exact same products you are offering.
 That’s why differentiation needs to be more than just slapping your logo on something and calling it yours.
 You need to offer something at a deeper level, by creating a connection between your brand and your customer, to spark loyalty.

 Enter: the digital customer experience.

 The digital customer experience is the combination of all digital interactions a customer has with a brand.
 What starts with an interaction on a social media platform, can quickly become browsing a website FAQ or placing an order through an online checkout system.
-Having consistency across all digital touchpoints is absolutely in a brand’s best interest.
+Having consistency across all digital touch points is absolutely in a brand’s best interest.

 Meet Your Customers